Room: Lees Campus E260h

-In addition to being a key storage site of energy reserves, adipose tissue is now recognized as a crucial player in various biological functions.
-The long-term objective of Dr. Imbeault’s research program is to understand the regulation of growth and secretory function of adipose tissue using an integrative approach from the molecular and cellular to the human level.
-His research activities focus on how environmental influences (for example, exercise and nutritional interventions, hypoxia and pollutants) affect adipose tissue metabolism.
-Overall, this work will provide a more extensive conceptual background to understand the pathophysiology, treatment and prevention of obesity and its related disorders.
+In addition to be a key storage site of energy reserves, adipose tissue is now recognised as a crucial player involved in diverse biological functions.
+The long-term objective of Dr. Imbeault’s research program is to understand the regulation of growth and secretory function of adipose tissue using an integrative approach from the molecular and cell levels to humans.
+His research activities focus on how environmental influences (ex. exercise and nutritional interventions, hypoxia, pollutants, etc.) impact adipose tissue metabolism.
+Overall, this works will provide further conceptual background in the effort of understanding the pathophysiology, treatment and prevention of obesity and its related disorders.

 - Adipose tissue metabolism

 Beyond being the primary storage site for excess energy, white adipose tissue is an organ involved in a wide range of biological functions.
-To maintain these functions, it has intrinsic oxygen needs that must be met.
-Using primary cell cultures and/or adipose tissue biopsies, we investigate how a reduction in oxygen availability (or hypoxia) affects adipose tissue metabolism and secretory functions.
-This work will provide further insights into the cellular and systemic responses of humans to natural environmental stress as well as into pathological conditions (e.g., sleep apnea) of oxygen deprivation.
+To maintain these functions, white adipose tissue has intrinsic oxygen demand that must be met.
+Using primary cell culture and/or adipose tissue biopsy, we investigate how a reduction in oxygen availability (or hypoxia) affects adipose tissue metabolism and secretory functions.
+This work will provide further insights into the cellular and systemic responses of humans to natural environmental stress as well as pathological conditions (ex. sleep apnea) of oxygen deprivation.

 - Mahat B, Chassé É, Mauger J-F and Imbeault P. Effects of acute hypoxia on human adipose tissue lipoprotein lipase activity and lipolysis.
 Journal of Translational Medicine 14:212 DOI: 10.1186/s12967-016-0965-y, 2016.